Transforming Infrastructure Performance

 Networking Coffee Break

-In discussion with Antony Oliver- A Podcast recorded Interview with Divya Shah, Managing Director, Trade & Transportation sector, Canada Infrastructure Bank
+TIPLive Toronto: The Infrastructure Podcast Interview with Divya Shah, Managing Director, Trade & Transportation, Canada Infrastructure Bank

-Panel #3 Keynote: Daniel Farina, General Manager, CDPQ Infrastructure- Financing the Nation – Partnering for Canada’s Infrastructure Transformation
+Twin Talk #3 Keynote: Daniel Farina, General Manager, CDPQ Infra

-Panel #3 – Financing the Nation – Partnering for Canada’s Infrastructure Transformation
+Twin Talk #3 – Financing Canada’s Infrastructure Transformation

 Canada is at a pivotal moment in reshaping its infrastructure to meet the demands of a low carbon, digitally connected, and socially inclusive future.
 Behind this transformation is a sophisticated and evolving financing ecosystem, one that brings together public institutions, pension funds, private capital, and Indigenous and community-based investment models.